-Greek Sponge Diving Capital of the World in Tarpon Springs, Florida
+Tarpon Springs, Florida: Greek Sponge Diving Capital of the World

-In March of 1998 my mother and I drove from Houston, Texas to Engelwood, Florida to visit my aunt and uncle who live there for about four months of every year.
-We often decide to take in some sights along the way to break up the trip and also become informed about the areas of the country in which we are passing.
+In March of 1998, my mother and I drove from Houston, Texas, to Englewood, Florida, to visit my aunt and uncle who live there for about four months of every year.
+We often decide to take in some sights along the way.
+It breaks up the trip and informs us about the areas of the country in which we are passing.

 According to legend, the name Tarpon Springs came about due to tarpon fish being spotted offshore jumping (springing) in and out of the water.

-As the photo of a sign taken by the waterfront says, the area just naturally had a huge supply of underwater natural sponges growing there.
+As the photo of a sign taken by the waterfront portrays the area just naturally had an abundant supply of natural underwater sponges growing there.
 But with the Greek influence, how they were harvested took a different turn.

-I still own a first edition book titled Deep Treasure written and signed by Charles Minor Blackford lll who wrote about "A story of the Greek Sponge Fishers of Florida."
+I still own a first edition book, Deep Treasure, written and signed by Charles Minor Blackford III, who wrote about "A story of the Greek Sponge Fishers of Florida."

 The book was published by The John C. Winston Company in 1954.
-Written in the author's hand was the inscription "To my boy - Charles Minor the lV From his devoted Daddy - Charles Minor Blackford lll.
-Feb, 1954 Author copy."
+Written in the author's hand was the inscription "To my boy - Charles Minor the lV From his devoted Daddy - Charles Minor Blackford III.
+Feb 1954 Author copy."